Cyberbullying and the Law Fact Sheet

 A school or workplace that does not do everything it can to provide a safe environment can be sued by the target(s).
 Even if a statement is not libellous, spreading it around might still create an unsafe environment.

 Criminal law: This branch of law determines which actions are crimes against the state.
-In criminal law, there are two approaches to cyberbullying:
+In criminal law, there are three approaches to cyberbullying:

 Section 2 of the Canadian Charter of Rights and Freedoms guarantees freedom of expression.
 However, this right is guaranteed “subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society” and, in the case of cyberbullying, must be weighed against Section 7.
 The latter section guarantees “the right to life, liberty and security of the person.”
 In general, Section 2 of the Charter has not been accepted as a defence in civil or criminal bullying cases.

 Provincial and Territorial Laws